Avikalp-Karrahe/agisdk/examples/enhanced_agents/docs/AGI_EXECUTIVE_REPORT.md

 ---

-**Prepared by:** Technical Leadership Team
+**Prepared by:** Avikalp Karrahe
-**Reviewed by:** Chief Technology Officer
-**Approved for Board Distribution:** Chief Executive Officer

 *This report contains confidential and proprietary information.
-Distribution is restricted to Board members and executive leadership.*
+Distribution is restricted.*